jamie-allen/effective_actors/preso/presentation.md

 * Actors die
 * Doesn't prevent someone from calling into an actor with another thread
 * Akka solves this with the ActorRef abstraction
+* Erlang solves this with PIDs

 !SLIDE transition=blindY
 # Never Publish "this"
-.notes Don't even hand out closures with ‘this’ outer reference; especially take care with Future callbacks.
+.notes Don't ever hand out closures with ‘this’ outer reference; especially take care with Future callbacks.
 Copying to local vals helps.

 * Don't send it anywhere
 * Don't register it anywhere
 * Particularly with future callbacks
+* Avoid closing over "sender" in Akka, it will change with the next message

 !SLIDE transition=blindY
 # Use Immutable Messages